 Santa Fe is an intimate, walkable city.
 Although it is the state capital of New Mexico, it does not have the overarching downtown typical of most urban centers.
 In fact, the New Mexico State Capital building is only three stories tall.
 The three tallest buildings in Santa Fe, at 5 stories each, are the Eldorado Hotel & Spa, the Inn and Spa at Loretto, and the La Fonda Hotel.
 For this reason, the Santa Fe skyline blends beautifully with its handsome high-desert setting.

-This Santa Fe gallery, located on Canyon Road in Santa Fe, New Mexico shows why this is one of the most beautiful cities in the United States, if not the world.
+This charming cafe setting in Santa Fe, New Mexico shows why this is one of the most beautiful cities in the United States, if not the world.
 The Pueblo, Spanish, and Anglo cultures interweave the old with the new in Santa Fe, forming a city this is as artistic as the galleries that call it home.
 I like to call Santa Fe my local Paris, as it has a sophistication as refined and distinct as that European art capital.

 Capturing the best of Santa Fe does not require special photographic equipment.
 In fact, a standard 18-55mm ‘kit’ (the lens sold with your camera) lens is perfectly suited for photographing Santa Fe.
 Its most compelling features are at or near eye level and do not require any extended telephoto or ultra-wide lenses to photograph well.
 Nearly all of my photos of Santa Fe featured on this website were shot with a short 28-70mm zoom lens.